Thousands of Coachella Festival Campers Expected Thursday

-INDIO (CNS) – Thousands of campers are expected to make their way to the Empire Polo Club Thursday in advance of this weekend’s Coachella Valley Music & Arts Festival, which will be headlined by Bad Bunny, Frank Ocean and Blackpink.
+INDIO (CNS) – Thousands of campers will make their way to the Empire Polo Club Thursday in advance of the second weekend of the Coachella Valley Music & Arts Festival, which will be headlined by Bad Bunny, Blackpink and reputedly Blink-182 replacing Frank Ocean.

-Bad Bunny is set to perform both Fridays of the two-weekend event, April 14 and April 21.
-Other acts scheduled to perform Fridays include the Chemical Brothers, Gorillaz, Burna Boy, Metro Boomin Pusha T, SG Lewis and Becky G.
+Bad Bunny is set to perform Friday.
+Other acts scheduled to perform Friday include the Chemical Brothers, Gorillaz, Burna Boy, Metro Boomin Pusha T, SG Lewis and Becky G.

-Blackpink is the headliner on Saturdays, April 15 and April 22.
-Other acts scheduled to perform those days are Rosalia, $uicideboy$, Labrinth, Earthgang, boygenius, Yung Lean, 070 Shake and Eric Prydz.
+Blackpink is the headliner Saturday.
+Other acts scheduled to perform that day are Rosalia, $uicideboy$, Labrinth, Earthgang, boygenius, Yung Lean, 070 Shake and Eric Prydz.

+Frank Ocean was originally set to close out the festival, but after a much-criticized performance during the first weekend, he backed out of the second weekend, citing a leg injury, according to multiple reports.

+“After suffering an injury to his leg on festival grounds in the week leading up to weekend 1 … Frank Ocean was unable to perform the intended show but was still intent on performing, and in 72 hours, the show was reworked out of necessity,” a representative for Ocean told the Los Angeles Times and Variety, in regard to the singer’s performance this past weekend.

+“On doctor’s advice, (Ocean) is not able to perform weekend 2 due to two fractures and a sprain in his left leg.”

+Blink-182 is rumored to replace Ocean as the closing out headliner Sunday night.

-Frank Ocean will close out each weekend on Sundays, April 16 and April 23.
-Other acts set to perform before him are Bjork, Kali Uchis, Porter Robinson, Dominic Fike, Queens, Willow and Alex G.
+Other acts set to perform Sunday are Bjork, Kali Uchis, Porter Robinson, Dominic Fike, Queens, Willow and Alex G.

 Full closures will be in effect from Friday to Monday at the following locations: